Q: How do I know if a property is still available?

 Q: What do I do in an emergency?

-A: If this is an after hours emergency, please call our 24 hour emergency at 208-321-1900, then press 2 for current tenants, and then press 1 for maintenance and then press 1 again and your call will go to our on-call emergency pager where you will leave a message.
-The pager will continue to ring the on-call person once every minute until the message is received.
-The on-call person may call the appropriate vendor before calling you.
-(Examples of emergencies are active water flooding, fire, or anything you believe to be dangerous to your health that can’t wait until the next business day.)
+A: If this is an after-hours emergency, please call our 24 hour emergency hotline.
+Dial 208-321-1900, then press 2 for current tenants, and then press 2 for maintenance and then press 1 and your call will go to our 24 hour emergency call center.
+They will then field your call, notify the proper people, and dispatch the appropriate vendor.
+Examples of emergencies are active water flooding, fire, or anything you believe to be dangerous to your health that cannot wait until the next business day.
+Please use our website to submit non-emergency maintenance requests.

 **For FIRE, GAS or Natural Disasters, call 911 First!**